 Getting asked to be a friend’s bridesmaid is super exciting.
-Someone you love is getting married and you get to be a part of it!
-But when it comes time to plan a wedding of your own, do you have to return the favor and make her one of your bridesmaids, as well?
-Our experts weigh in.
+Someone you love is getting married, and you get to be a part of the fun!
+When it comes time to plan a wedding of your own, you’ll have to make the same decision and decide who’s included in your bridal party.
+If you were a bridesmaid for someone else, do you have to return the favor and make her one of your bridesmaids, as well?
+Our experts have the answers.